palimondo/palimondo.github.io/towards-robust-performance-measurement.md

 There are hundreds of microbenchmarks (471 at the time of this writing) that exercise small portions of the language or standard library.
 They can be executed individually by specifying their name or as a whole suite, usually as part of the pre-commit check done by CI bots using the `Benchmark_Driver`.

 All benchmarks have main performance test function that was historically prefixed with `run_` and is now registered using `BenchmarkInfo` to be recognized by the test harness as part of the suite.
 The run method takes single `Int` parameter `N` representing number of iterations to perform.
-This is normally determined by the harness so that the benchmark runs for approximately 1 second per sample.
+This is normally determined by the harness so that the benchmark runs for approximately one second per sample.
 It can also be set manually by passing `--num-iters` parameter to the `Benchmark_X` (or `-i` parameter to the `Benchmark_Driver`).

 The execution of the benchmark for `N` iterations is then timed by the harness, which reports the measured time divided by `N`, making it the *average time per iteration*.
 This is one sample.